 Alliance of COMPACTS

 The enacting authority for the Division of Wildland Fire is found in Chapter 20 of Title 41 â€œGame Fish, Parks and Forestryâ€ of the South Dakota Codified Law (SDCL).
 SDCL 41-20A is the â€œFire Prevention and Suppressionâ€ Chapter and it contains most of the laws dealing specifically Division of Wildland Fire and its authorities to enter into interagency cooperative agreements and take authorized actions on wildfires in the State of South Dakota or threatening the state's borders.
-Chapter 35 of Title 34 â€œPublic Health and Safetyâ€ contains general statues dealing with actions and measures to prevent or reduce range and forest fires in the state.
+Chapter 35 of Title 34 â€œPublic Health and Safetyâ€ contains general statutes dealing with actions and measures to prevent or reduce range and forest fires in the state.
 This Chapter heading is â€œRange and Forest Fire Preventionâ€ and it contains the laws that enacted the Black Hills Forest Fire Protection District, formation of the Great Plains Interstate Forest Fire Compact, and the authority for the Secretary of Agriculture to set policy for prescribed burning on state and private lands.
 This chapter also contains laws that date back to the first legislative session of Dakota Territory in 1862, showing the importance of fire prevention at that time in the state's history.
-The following link is an e-handbook of portions of the SDCL that contain laws dealing specifically with wildland fire suppression in the state or are generally related fire suppression as a whole.
 Please consult an attorney if you have any questions concerning the applicability of these laws specific to your circumstances or jurisdiction.

 Chief Fire Management Officer Research Articles